RetricSu/sisyphus/README.md

 In order to achieve this goal, a different phases plan are proposed.

-Right now the Phase 1 called Toy-Story amis to make Sisyphus a fun-to-play toy that everybody can run in their laptop to communicate in Nostr network and do crypto transactions stuff on CKB blockchain.
+Right now in the first early stage we amis to make Sisyphus a fun-to-play toy that everybody can run in their laptop to communicate in Nostr network and do crypto transactions stuff on CKB blockchain.

-In simple terms, you can run Sisyphus in your computer and chat with it, it has a private key and the ability to control a Nostr account and a CKB account, like publishing nostr short notes, checking CKB balance and transfer CKB.
+In simple terms, you can run Sisyphus in your computer and chat with it.
+It comes with a built-in function tool that can execute terminal commands on your computer and a simple memory database so it can search information from the persistent memory.
+Moreover, it has a private key and the ability to control a Nostr account and a CKB account, like publishing nostr short notes, checking CKB balance and transfer CKB.
+We hope it can handle fiber network tasks too.
+Additionally, we want the AI to build its own tool functions during chat.
+This requires a standard for tool function runtime and ABI.

 ## How to Run